 Brad is the Executive Director of the Mid-South Peace and Justice Center.
 A native Memphian, Brad has been active in the community throughout his life.
 He was a long-time volunteer with MSPJC when he worked on the Memphis Living Wage Campaign, the Coalition Against Private Prisons.
 Watkins is now convinced that true positive social change can only come from the community itself and that the progressive movement must be committed to the task of organizing with those who are directly affected by injustice.
 In 2008 Watkins was accepted into the D.C.-based Center for Community Change’s GenChange program as a fellow and oversaw CCC and MSPJC GOTV efforts in four low-income, low voter turnout communities of color in the 2008 local elections.
 Watkins joined the staff of the Mid-South Peace and Justice Center in December of 2008 and since then has overseen the Center’s programs and campaign efforts on homelessness, blight, foreclosure, the Neighborhood Alliance, criminal justice reform and electoral organizing.

-Betsy is an Assistant Attorney General at the Office of the Attorney General of the Commonwealth of the Northern Mariana Islands.
-She specializes in prosecuting sex crimes.
-Previously she worked for criminal court judges in Memphis, the Shelby County District Attorney General’s office as an Assistant District Attorney, and went into private practice for three years before moving to Micronesia.
+Betsy is an attorney practicing in Memphis.
+She previously worked for criminal court judges in Memphis, the Shelby County District Attorney General’s office as an Assistant District Attorney.